 Financial Support & Directed Giving

-Acquisitions - Already the largest genealogical library between San Francisco and Seattle, GFO’s book collection is growing through carefully researched and targeted acquisitions--because it is not all online.
+Acquisitions - The GFO has grown to the largest genealogy library in the Pacific Northwest.
+GFO’s book collection is growing through carefully researched and targeted acquisitions--because it is not all online.
 With a worldwide scope, GFO’s acquisition team aims to make key purchases that enhance genealogical research in our locale and beyond.
-Check out our collection through our online OPALS catalog.
-To support this important book-buying program, follow this link.
-For more info or to suggest books you'd like us to consider, please send us an email.
+Have a question or suggestion on books you'd like us to consider?
+Please send us an email.

 Library Maintenance - Supporting the heart of GFO: providing and building the Library’s research tools and equipment (like computers, scanners, printers, and audio-visual aids), and the infrastructure (such as book shelving, light bulbs, furnace and dehumidifier filters, and even cleaning supplies--not very glamorous--but necessary) to keep the Library fully functioning.

 Click here to donate to the General Fund now.
 Thank you!

 Following are some directed giving opportunities that may interest you.
 When you earmark your donation to a specific fund or cause, you can rest assured that it will be used for the purpose you intend.

 In 1989 the GFO initiated an endowment fund to help provide funding in perpetuity.
 The Endowment Fund Operating Plan may be viewed here.
 With generous donations and careful management, the fund has grown.
 To donate online, please indicate 'Endowment Fund' in the comments field.
 Have questions or need more information?
 Please send a message to our Endowment Committee.